Vatsallavari/TryHackMe_2025_writeup/readme.md

 ---

-## Challenge 3: Repeating-Key XOR Cipher Challenge
+## Challenge 3: Order
+Repeating-Key XOR Cipher Challenge

 **Description:**
 A message was intercepted that was encrypted using a repeating-key XOR cipher.
 Every message always starts with the header "ORDER:".